 So let me ask you a question.

-How aware of yourself are you?
+How self-aware are you?

-In fact, how do you think others see you in your business?
+Ask yourself, how do you think others see you in your business?

-It is the first step of helping you to redefine your personal brand.
+In fact, it is the first step of helping you to redefine your personal brand.

 I want you to do something for yourself right now.